depeperwinkel

 Expiration date - storage advice

-The stated expiration date is an indication of shelf life.
-Because many factors can influence a spice's quality, you may need to use it sooner or enjoy it longer.
+DDe mentioned expiration date is an indication of the shelf life.
+Because many factors can influence the maintenance of the quality of a spice, you may have to take it sooner or enjoy it for a long time.
 Trust your senses of smell and taste.

 Store spices in a closed container, preferably in a dark, dry and cool place